santolucito/santolucito.github.io/COMS3430/spring2024/Final.md

 ## Presentation (6 pts)

-You will give an ``in-progress'' presentation in class on the last day of class.
+You will give submit a video demo of your work.
+Do a screencast with sound.
+You do not need to show your face, but you should be speaking and explaining the work.
 Your presentations should be 4 minutes per group member, up to a maximum of 10 minutes.
-You should present your final vision, as well as your progress towards that goal.

-- Progess: have you made substaintial progress? (equivlent of 1 homework's worth of effort-hours) (3 pts)
-- Presentation: is your progress and end-goal clearly communicated?
-(3 pts)

-You will need to submit slides prior to the class period in which we have the presentations.

 ## Write up (6 pts)